fhmcguire/fhmcguire/README.md

 - 👋 Hi, I’m @fhmcguire.
 I'm a PhD student in Public Health Sciences at Washington University in St. Louis, and I use they/them or he/him pronouns.
-- 👀 I’m interested in: social and psychiatric epidemiology, health policy, LGBTQ mental health, quantitative intersectionality, eating disorders / body image, and systems science methods.
+- 👀 I’m interested in: social and psychiatric epidemiology, bayesian statistics, health policy, LGBTQ mental health, quantitative intersectionality, eating disorders, body image, and systems science methods.
-- 🌱 I’m currently learning: Bayesian regression modeling and SQL.
+- 🌱 I’m currently learning: Deep learning
 - 📫 How to reach me: hunter [dot] mcguire [at] wustl [dot] edu

 <!---